L3cr0f/pma_course/Labs/Lab_01.md

 The descriptions of the Antivirus software are quite generic, many of them just say that are a _Trojan_.

-2. When were these files compiled?
+**2. When were these files compiled?**

 We can check this value with several tools, in my case I have used VirusTotal and PEviwe:

 - Lab01-01.exe: 2010-12-19 16:16:19
 - Lab01-01.dll: 2010-12-19 16:16:38

-3. Are there any indications that either of these files is packed or obfuscated?
-If so, what are these indicators?
+3. **Are there any indications that either of these files is packed or obfuscated?
+If so, what are these indicators?**

 We can check it with PEview, by looking for the values of _Virtual Size_ and _Size of Raw Data_  of the _IMAGE SECTION HEADER .text_ header: